dev0pstech/dev0pstech.github.io/_posts/2023-05-28-This-is-the-Test-Post.md

 ---
 title: Sample Test Post
-author: Ajaytekam
+author: ajaytekam
 date: 2023-05-28 18:32:00 +0530
 img_path: /assets/posts/20230528/
 categories: [Blogging, Tutorial]
 tags: [sample, test]
 ---

-# Introduction
+## Introduction

 > In this post i am going to try to include some image in the post